jgrembi/lab-manual/README.md

-This is a draft lab manual for students and staff working with Jade Benjamin-Chung at Stanford University.
+This is a draft lab manual for students and staff working with Jess Grembi at Penn State University.